MLB extends deadline to salvage openers to 5 p.m. Tuesday

 On central economics, the sides were still searching for agreement.
 Management’s proposals included:

-—Raising the luxury tax threshold from $210 million to $220 million this year.
+—Raising the luxury tax threshold from $210 million to $220 million this year, rising to $230 million.

 —Setting the new bonus pool for pre-arbitration players at $25 million annually.